23 February 2010

 However it would appear that there’s something of a rift inside the FSA.
 Outgoing chief executive Hector Sants seems to favour a no-holds-barred investigation, including the taking of scalps.
 But head of supervision for Lloyds Banking Group, Jean Moorhouse, still seems to hanker after the days of “regulatory capture”.
 Her preference is for a ‘section 166’ report, which enables Lloyds to select an “independent” firm to investigate its own wrongdoing and ensures this firm would only ask questions of bank personnel.
 Such a solution might suit the FSA and the bank, since both are eager to cover up past failures.

 However, such an exercise would clearly be farcical.
 It would be guaranteed to produce another cover-up or another whitewash, and would have about as much validity as KPMG’s absurd 2005 report into the sacking of HBOS’s former head of group regulatory risk, Paul Moore, and the FSA’s 2007 “investigation” into the Bank of Scotland Reading scandal.

-The victims of the BoS Reading scandal have little intention of going along with this charade.
-Why should they humour the FSA by handing over their voluminous evidence of wrongdoing/fraud by HBOS and Quayside Corporate Services to an unnamed third party, when they have no idea of that party’s true intentions and suspect the FSA’s hidden agenda is to facilitate another cover-up?
+The victims of the BoS Reading scandal deserve better than this.
+Why should they humour the FSA by handing over their voluminous evidence of wrongdoing/fraud by HBOS and Quayside Corporate Services to an unnamed third party, when they have no idea of that party’s true intentions and suspect the FSA’s hidden agenda is to facilitate yet another cover-up?